Paschalis/Morse-Code-Converter/README.md

 ![Project Image](ProjectImage.png)

-This is a simple Morse code converter program written in C++.
+This is a simple Morse code converter program written in both C and C++.
 It allows you to convert text to Morse code and vice versa.
 Additionally, it supports custom Morse code mappings.

 ## 🛠️ Features